 Investors use asset allocation to determine the exact mix of stocks, bonds, and commodities.
 It depends on your comfort with different risk levels, your goals, and where you are in life.
 For example, stocks are riskier than bonds.
-If you need the money in the next few years, you should hold more bonds than someone who could wait ten years.
-Therefore, the percent of each type of asset class depends on your personal goals.
+If you need the money in the next few years, you should hold more bonds than someone who could wait 10 years.
+So, the percentage of each type of asset class depends on your personal goals.
 They should be developed with a financial planner.

-Beware of asset bubbles.
-That's when the price of any asset class rises rapidly.
-It's being bid up by speculators.
-It is not supported by underlying real values.
+Asset bubbles are bid up by speculators and are not supported by underlying real values.
 Regular rebalancing will protect you from asset bubbles.
-You should sell any asset that's grown so much it takes up too much of your portfolio.
+You should consider selling, or at least trimming, any asset that's grown so much that it takes up too much of your portfolio.
 If you follow this discipline, you won't get hit too hard when the bubble bursts.

 A mutual fund or index fund would be a diversified investment if it contained all six asset classes.
 To meet your needs, it would also have to balance those assets according to your goals.
-Then, it would adjust depending on the stage of the business cycle.
+Then, it would adjust, depending on the stage of the business cycle.